Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ##### Note for plink

-It is important to mention that the command used in plink "does not run in the versions 1.7 and 2".
+It is important to mention that the command used in plink <span style="color:blue"> does not run in the versions 1.7 and 2</span>

 ### `/Bin/`